beduffy/lerobot_notebook_pipeline/plan.md

             - Why does my intuition say it will be robust to table moving? just because it is 1 cube? search how Ville or others did interpretability https://github.com/villekuosmanen/physical-AI-interpretability and https://villekuosmanen.medium.com/opening-the-black-box-of-robot-ai-983ab2754eec try bbox affordances
+- keep one episode for validation and just to see how much that differs (get plots for that), and train on rest

 # new doc